varadero cuba

 Read More: 10 Best Resorts in Varadero, Cuba

-Varadero is beautiful below the water as well.
-There are a variety of dive shops in town that will get you set up with tours for snorkeling or scuba diving.
-While Varadero beach is not Cuba’s most well-known dive spot – check out Jardines de la Reina for that! – there is a lot to see, and the crystal-clear water makes for perfect conditions for first-timers.
+Varadero Beach is not Cuba’s most well-known dive spot – check out Jardines de la Reina for that! – there is a lot to see under these crystal-clear waters.

-You’ll find snorkeling and scuba diving excursions offered by dive shops and tour providers in town.
+Snorkeling and scuba diving excursions are offered by dive shops and tour providers in town.
 ScubaLibre is a reputable snorkeling and diving company, and they have a variety of excursion types, including a snorkeling excursion to the cave systems nearby – we recommend going with them!

 Alternatively, book a catamaran trip to Cayo Blanco, a nearby white-sand cay just off the shore from Varadero.
 The catamaran excursion includes stops along the way for snorkeling, and you can also snorkel at Cayo Blanco.
-This is a great way to get in this incredible activity while seeing one of Cuba’s stunning cays all at once.
+This is a great way to get in some snorkeling while seeing one of Cuba’s stunning cays all at once.

 Read More: 12 Best Things To Do in Varadero